nathan-lapinski/vocab_helper/README.md

 This is a Chrome extension which can be used to store a list of Japanese vocabulary words.
 It will then display those words every time you open a new tab.

+It will be extended to other browsers in the future

 ## Available Scripts

 In the project directory, you can run: